Will Johnson (fullback)

-William Christopher Johnson (born November 14, 1988) is an American football coach and former fullback who is the running backs coach for the Pittsburgh Maulers of the United States Football League (USFL).
+William Christopher Johnson (born November 14, 1988) is an American football coach and former fullback.
 After graduating from West Virginia University in 2011, Johnson sat out an entire year prior to being granted permission to participate in West Virginia’s 2012 Pro Day.
 He was signed by the Pittsburgh Steelers as an undrafted free agent in March 2012 after his second consecutive Pro Day appearance.
 He was also a member of the New York Giants.

-Early years
+Early life

 Johnson is a 2007 graduate of Centerville High School in Ohio.
 He was a two-year starter at running back for the Elks, earning a team record of 20-1 his junior and senior season under head coach, Ron Ullery.
 Johnson’s honors include receiving the 2007 Sonny Unger Award, 1st Team All Conference, Honorable Mention All State and being named to the 2007 Big 33 team.

 College career

 In 2007, Johnson committed to West Virginia University after being highly recruited by Rich Rodriguez, then, head coach of the Mountaineers.
 Prior to committing, Johnson received several full-scholarship offers from Michigan State, Cincinnati, Ohio State, Ohio University, Marshall and Eastern Michigan.

 While at WVU, Johnson transitioned from wide receiver to halfback.
 He received many honors, including Offensive Champion, “Ideal Mountaineer”, as well as being voted Senior Team Captain.
 His college career concluded with the 2010 Champs Sports Bowl.